pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

 Examples
 ^^^^^^^^

-A clear sky time series using basic pvlib functions.
+A clear sky time series using only basic pvlib functions.

 .. ipython::